myraort/myraort.github.io/essays/design-patterns.md

 ### Multi-flavored Cake

-Just like a skilled baker makes different flavored cakes for various tastes, the MVVM pattern handles the different parts of an application.
+Just like a baker makes different flavored cakes for various tastes, the MVVM pattern handles the different parts of an application.
 It makes sure each part, whether it's dealing with data or user interactions, works well in its role without interfering with other parts.
 This separation makes the application easier to maintain and scale up.

 ### The Finishing Touches